Juanduino/S4_CurvePlanner/README.md

 //Here is a example of a loop that will run the planner on every tick.

+void loop() {

 // main FOC algorithm function

   motor.loopFOC();

 // Motion control function

   motor.move();